-If you are considering the High Deductible Plan F then do the math first.
+If you are considering the High Deductible Plan F then please do the math first.

 A Regular Plan F covers 100% of your out of pocket costs and is roughly $200 per month.
-A High-Deductible Plan F is about half that but it has a $2,200 deductible in 2017 which you must pay down before it will pay any of your cost shares.
+A High-Deductible Plan F is about one third of the monthly cost but it has a $2,400 deductible in 2018 which you must pay down before it will pay any of your cost shares.

 In a worst case scenario where your medical bills exceed the deductible your total cost on the High Deductible plan would be well over $3,000 when you include the monthly premiums.